nadirbad/nadirbad.dev/cl6t1pn9h0dg2fdnv2sn0aofl.md

 ---

-Back in 2022, I shared a [GitHub template for Vertical Slice Architecture](https://github.com/nadirbad/VerticalSliceArchitecture).
-Since then, it has garnered over 500 stars and helped countless .NET developers break free from the rigidity of 'Clean Architecture.'
+I shared a [GitHub template for Vertical Slice Architecture](https://github.com/nadirbad/VerticalSliceArchitecture) back in 2022.
+It reached more then 500 stars and helped developers move past the rigidity of Clean Architecture.

-But the .NET ecosystem moves fast.
-With the release of .NET 9 and C# 13, implementing vertical slices is cleaner and more concise than ever.
-This guide is a complete 2025 refresh of my original approach, covering how to organize your monolithic solution for maximum velocity.
+But tools change. .NET 9 and C# 13 make vertical slices cleaner and easier to write.
+I updated my approach for 2025.
+This guide shows you how to organize a monolith for speed.

 ## Traditional Layered Architecture